-Tips for Keeping Grandparenting the Great Gig that It Is
+Tips For Keeping Grandparenting The Great Gig That It Is

 The Job Description Can’t Be Beat.

-Hands down, the #1 reason grandparenting is so great is that you get all the fun of being a parent without any of the responsibilities!
+Hands down, the No. 1 reason grandparenting is so great is that you get all the fun of being a parent without any of the responsibilities!
 Revel in your special role as cheerleaders, spoilers, supporters and bestowers of unconditional love.

 You Get to Share Your History and Passions